The Christmas Exchange Program has a long history as the first direct-assistance program provided by the Caring and Sharing Exchange.

 “As a child, my family was the recipient of – in those days – a wooden apple basket filled with food items.
 It brought so much joy into an otherwise bleak time.
 Think of this not as a gift, but as an expression of gratitude.”

-As you can see the people you helped were touched by the gift that you made.
-Just knowing that there are people like you who care makes a big difference in their lives.
+As you can see, just knowing that there are people like you who care makes a big difference in the lives of our recipients.